-I grew up in Southern California and had never spent much time is San Diego but I knew as soon as I moved to Encinitas I knew that this was going to be my home for a long time, I’ve been in Encinitas for 5 years and couldn’t be happier with my city and the community.
+I grew up in Southern California and had never spent much time in San Diego but I knew as soon as I moved to Encinitas that this was going to be my home for a long time.
+I’ve been in Encinitas for 5 years and couldn’t be happier with my city and the community.
 I bought Le Papagayo, in Leucadia, almost 5 years ago and recently purchased Beachside Bar and Grill, I feel as though now is a good time for me to give back to the community and involve myself with some initiatives moving forward.
-Being able to provide places for people to go to enjoy community, food, music and the occasional drink I believe I’d bring a unique perspective to the board with my industry knowledge and with the ability to discuss issues or ideas with locals through my restaurants/bars daily.
+Being able to provide places for people to go in order to enjoy community, food, music and the occasional drink.
+I believe I’d bring a unique perspective to the board with my industry knowledge and with the ability to discuss issues or ideas with locals through my restaurants/bars daily.

 There’s an amazing core of individuals that love and care for this community and I want to help facilitate requests for them.
 The board does a great job with this community and I’d love to be a part of the initiatives moving forward.